roboticslab-uc3m/teo-developer-manual/README.md

 The robot vision is in [vision](https://github.com/roboticslab-uc3m/vision).
 Tts/asr is there but will be migrated to [yarp-devices](https://github.com/roboticslab-uc3m/yarp-devices).

+While there is technically no software architecture diagram, as it is flexible, a good example can be found at: https://github.com/roboticslab-uc3m/follow-me

 Also still lots of material on [the wiki](http://robots.uc3m.es)!

 We'll be porting material and updating little by little!